noteflakes/ripple/README.markdown

       bach
         BWV1027-1
           _work.yml
-          gamba.rly
+          gamba.rpl
-          cembalo.rly
+          cembalo.rpl

-The music is contained in the .rly (Ripple - Lilypond) files.
+The music is contained in .rpl files.
 The <code>\_work.yml</code> file is a YAML file that contains the attributes of the work (more about that later):

     title: Sonata for Viola da Gamba and Harpsichord G-dur BWV1027
     composer: Johann Sebastian Bach